 - Amounts paid because of loss of earning capacity through settlement, judgment, or arbitration.

-The list above is by no means exhaustive and, again, you should carefully review your policy for its specific list of offsets.
+The list above is by no means exhaustive and, again, you should carefully review your disability insurance policy for its specific list of offsets.

 What are Overpayment Provisions?